lktslionel/go-caster/README.md

 subscription, err := caster.Subscribe("info:component:method:start", subscriber)

 select {
-  case subcription.Received <- event:
+  case event := <- subcription.Received:
-    // Do something with the event case subcription.Cancelled <- event:
+    // Do something with the event case event := <- subcription.Cancelled:
     // Do something when the subscription is cancelled }